envato-archive/subvalid/README.md

 just leave it as _"incomplete"_, and allow the user to come back later and complete it.
 Once this passes, the item is ready, and we submit it for review to our internal review team.

+All these steps are done asynchronously, so we need to capture the errors, save them to a different field on the item, and carry on to report results back to the user.

 While
 [ActiveModel::Validations](http://api.rubyonrails.org/classes/ActiveModel/Validations.html)